What is Cost of Debt?

 Matrix Pricing – Debt Ratings

-The other approach is to look at the credit rating of the firm found from credit rating agencies like S&P, Moody’s, and Fitch.
+The other approach is to look at the credit rating of the firm found from credit rating agencies such as S&P, Moody’s, and Fitch.
 A yield spread over US treasuries can be determined based on that given rating.
 That yield spread can then be added to the risk-free rate to find the cost of debt of the company.
 This approach is particularly useful for private companies that don’t have a directly observable cost of debt in the market.
 Simply put, a company with no current market data will have to look at its current or implied credit rating and comparable debts to estimate its cost of debt.
 When comparing, the capital structure of the company should be in line with its peers.

 When neither the YTM nor the debt-rating approach works, the analyst can estimate a rating for the company.
 This happens in situations where the company doesn’t have a bond or credit rating, or where it has multiple ratings.
 We would look at the leverage ratios of the company, in particular, its interest coverage ratio.
 A higher number for this ratio means a safer borrower.
 The yield spread can then be estimated from that rating.